Tennessee LLC Operating Agreement

-What is included in a Tennessee LLC Operating Agreement?
+What is included in a Tennessee operating agreement?

 Your operating agreement is the guiding document for how your LLC will function internally.
 You can include anything not prohibited by Tennessee law, but no matter what, your operating agreement should cover the following topics: